sriramab/gamamanual/G__Extension_ummisco.gaml.extensions.stats.md

 * **Possible use:**
   * OP(container) --->  float
   * float OP float --->  float
-* **Result:** Returns the skew of a data sequence.Returns the skew of a data sequence, which is moment(data,3,mean) / standardDeviation3
+* **Result:** Returns the skew of a data sequence, which is moment(data,3,mean) / standardDeviation3Returns the skew of a data sequence.

 [Top of the page](#table-of-contents)